-There were no transfers between Level 1 and Level 2 nor were any amounts classified as Level 3 during the years ended December 31, 2013 and 2012.
+There were no transfers between Level 1 and Level 2 nor were any amounts classified as Level 3 during the years ended December 31, 2014 and 2013.

 Financial Assets and Liabilities not Measured at Fair Value.
-A description of the valuation basis, including valuation techniques and inputs, used in measuring the Company's financial assets and liabilities that are not accounted for at fair value is as follows:
+A description of the valuation basis, including valuation techniques and inputs, used in measuring the Company's financial assets and liabilities that are not accounted for at fair value follows:

-Cash and Cash Equivalents- Consist primarily of highly liquid investments in time deposits held in banks and are classified as Level 1 within the valuation hierarchy.
+Cash and Cash Equivalents- Consist primarily of highly liquid investments in time deposits held in banks, commercial paper bank sweep deposits and money market funds which are classified as Level 1 within the valuation hierarchy.

-Clearing Fund Cash Deposits - Consist primarily of highly liquid investments in time deposits held in banks and are classified as Level 1 as well as reverse repurchase agreements which are classified as Level 2 within the valuation hierarchy.

-Reverse Repurchase Agreements - The estimated fair value of reverse repurchase agreements is based on inputs such as interest rates and tenors.
-These agreements are classified as Level 2 within the valuation hierarchy due to their overnight nature.
+Clearing Fund Cash Deposits - Consist primarily of highly liquid investments in time deposits held in banks, commercial paper bank sweep deposits and money market funds which are classified as Level 1 and overnight reverse repurchase agreements which are classified as Level 2 within the valuation hierarchy.
+The estimated fair value of overnight reverse repurchase agreements is based on inputs such as interest rates and tenors.